 A socialist organizer and writer, I’ve been involved in grassroots and labour organizing since the mid 2000s.
 Formative experiences include the Quebec general student strike (2012) and co-founding Solidarity Winnipeg (2016), among many others.
 My political writing has been published in Briarpatch, Canadian Dimension, CBC, The Independent (UK), Media Coop, rabble.ca, and the Socialist Project (The Bullet).
-I also write about lifestyle and culture, love, life, the arts, events, food and drink.
-Twitter for politics, Instagram for lifestyle and culture.

 COMMUNITY & LABOUR ORGANISING

 The early years (2000s): I began to politicize in Montréal while working at Concordia’s student newspaper, The Link, participating in the successful union drive of teaching and research assistants at Concordia.
-I got involved in Canadian Dimension magazine’s editorial collective (2008-16), which was central to my political development as I benefited from constant interaction with the Canadian left.
+I got involved in Canadian Dimension magazine’s editorial collective (2008-16), which was central to my political development as I benefited from constant interaction with the broad Canadian left.

 Québec student strike (2011-13)

-This was my most formative experience, having played a very active role in mobilizing Concordia University students in an unlimited general strike.
+This was my most formative experience, having played a very active role in mobilizing Concordia University students toward an unlimited general strike.
 We mobilized the largest general assembly turnout in the university’s history, participated in a general strike for the first time in the university’s history, engaged in solid direct actions and picket lines, and ultimately helped bring down the Liberal Charest government.

 The London years (2013-14): I did shopfloor, rank-and-file Justice for Cleaners organizing with precarious racialized workers in student dormitories and on campus, sneaking around the employer and linking students with cleaners on campaigns.